isl-org/Open3D/docs/tutorial/visualization/web_visualizer.rst

 ------------------------------------------------

-When the computer has no active network interfaces (e.g. Wi-Fi is turned off and ethernet is unplugged, the machine only has the loopback `lo` interface), WebRTC may failed to work.
+When the computer has no active network interfaces (e.g. Wi-Fi is turned off and ethernet is unplugged, the machine only has the loopback ``lo`` interface), WebRTC may fail to work.
 In this case, we need to create a dummy interface.
 The workaround is tested on Ubuntu.